England | Scotland | Wales | Northern Ireland | Ireland

 MBChB (University of Bristol 2009) MRCGP

-Dr Herbert consults at the surgery four days a week.
+Dr Herbert consults at the surgery on four days of the week.

-Dr Malins’ medical interests include musculoskeletal medicine, minor operations, and cardiovascular health amongst many others.
+Dr Malins’ medical interests include musculoskeletal medicine, minor procedures, joint injections and lifestyle and preventative medicine amongst others.

-Outside of work, Dr Malins enjoys any form of cycling, has competed in triathlon and adventure racing and is keen on anything involving time spent outdoors.
+Outside of work, Dr Malins enjoys any form of cycling, has competed in triathlon and adventure racing.
+He is enjoys gardening and is keen on anything involving time spent outdoors.

 All GP practices are required to declare the mean net earnings (eg. Average pay) for GPs working to deliver NHS services to patients at each practice.
 This is required in the interests of the greater public accountability recognising GP pay is ultimately funded from tax paid by the public.

-The average pay for GPs working at Prices Mill Surgery in the last financial year was £55,115 before tax and national insurance.
+The average pay for GPs working at Price's Mill Surgery in the last financial year was £54,571 before tax and national insurance.
 This is for 2 full time GP’s and 5 part time GP’s.

-Our team is led by our Practice Business Manager, Suzi Colley, who has overall responsibility for all aspects of the management and development of the practice.Sara Eckersall, our Operational Manager is responsible for dealing with the day to day management of the administration of the practice.
+Our team is led by our Management Partner, Suzi Colley, who has overall responsibility for all aspects of the management and development of the practice.Sara Eckersall, our Operational Manager is responsible for dealing with the day to day management of the administration of the practice.

 We employ a team of administration staff, who are responsible for clinical correspondence and ensuring the smooth day to day running of the practice.